brownplt/pretty-fast-pretty-printer/readme.md

 2. The document is printed to a maximum line width, using the method `doc.display(width)`.

 There are a variety of pretty-printing algorithms.
-The PFPP uses a custom algorithm that displays a document in time **linear** in the number of distinct nodes in the document.
+The pretty-fast-pretty-printer (hereafter "PFPP") uses a custom algorithm that displays a document in time **linear** in the number of distinct nodes in the document.
 (Note that this is better than linear in the _size_ of the
 document: if a document contains multiple references to a single sub-document,